APRIL / MAY 2018 | Dominique Cameron

 MAY / JUNE 2018 | Dee Heddon

-I will be researching, thinking and writing about the place of forests as sites of loss and renewal: memorials to loss and remembering, environments of devastation and restoration, harbingers of despair and hope.
-This research will contribute to my forthcoming monograph, Performing Landscapes: Forests, which aims to explore the multiple relationships between performance and forests.
+I researched, thought and wrote about the place of forests as sites of loss and renewal: memorials to loss and remembering, environments of devastation and restoration, harbingers of despair and hope.
+This research contributes to my forthcoming monograph, Performing Landscapes: Forests, which aims to explore the multiple relationships between performance and forests.
 What can forests and our relationships with them tell us about loss and renewal?

 Dee Heddon holds the James Arnott Chair in Drama at the University of Glasgow.
 She has written widely about autobiography and performance, contemporary performance, and walking as an aesthetic practice (including The Walking Library).
 Her work on forests is an emerging research venture.
 Her father was a forester.